ACM-VIT/minutes-of-meeting-frontend/README.md

 <h1 align="center"> ACTA </h1>

 <p align="center">
-A WebApp which will serve as a hub to store all the official documents and proceedings for ACM-VIT
+A Progressive Web App which will serve as a hub to store all the official minutes of meeting documents for ACM VIT.
+It serves the purpose of tracking documents written in Markdown by the various members of the chapter.
 </p>

 <p>